 - wiping from front to back after using the restroom

 - changing sanitary products regularly

 Gentle exercise may help ease period cramps.
 Pain relief, applying heat to the lower belly, and rest can help with symptoms.

 Mild cramps and discharge should go away within a few days.
 A person may wish to seek medical advice if symptoms last for longer.
 Persistent cramps could indicate an underlying health condition.

 Discharge often changes throughout a person’s cycle.
 Stress, birth control, and illness can all cause changes.
-A person may wish to seek medical advice if discharge is heavier than normal, smells bad, is yellow or green, or accompanies itching or pain.
+A person may wish to

 Anyone with concerns about unusual symptoms and changes to their menstrual cycle should speak to a doctor.